17 Best Spring Break Destinations

 9. Daytona Beach, Florida

-There are 10 parks total along the sandy shore, offering everything from classic rides to a thrill-seeker's roller coaster.
+There are a total of 10 amusement parks along the sandy shore, offering everything from classic rides to a thrill-seeker's roller coaster.

 Nature-lovers will want to visit the nearby Marine Science Center, a facility dedicated to rehabilitating aquatic animals, as well as helping baby sea turtles hatch and begin their lives in the wild.